 What is a gluten-free alternative to Oreos?

-Besides the gluten-free Oreos Nabisco offers since 2022, there are other brands that make their gluten-free versions of Oreos.
+Besides the gluten-free Oreos Nabisco has offered since 2022, other brands also make their gluten-free versions of Oreos.

 I’ll be honest.
 I have not tried any of these gluten-free cookies, but I found them on Amazon and thought I’d share them with you.
 If you have tried or are adventurous and will make an order, contact me and let me know your review.
 I will update this post with your comments.

-Glutino: They make both a chocolate wafer and a vanilla wafer version of the cookies.
+Glutino: They make both chocolate and vanilla wafer versions of the cookies.

 Simple Mills: I will order this one one day.
-They make a nut butter-stuffed gluten-free sandwich cookies that sounds delicious.
+They make nut butter-stuffed gluten-free sandwich cookies that sound delicious.

-Goodie Girl: They make the classic chocolate wafer stuffed with cream.
+Goodie Girl: They make the classic chocolate wafer cookies stuffed with firm cream filling.
 They also have a double stuffed version, choco mint, vanilla, and they also do season specials (Halloween pumpkin and Christmas, for example)

 Kinnikinnick KinniTOOS: These guys also make a classic chocolate and vanilla cookie sandwich stuffed with cream.

 365 by Whole Foods: This is the last one on the list.
-Again a chocolate cookie stuffed with cream by a well-known brand.
+Again, it is a chocolate cookie stuffed with cream by a well-known brand.

 Homemade Gluten-free Oreos

 If you want to go on an adventure and create your own homemade Oreo cookies, here are a couple of recipes I have tried myself.
-They are not even close to the real thing, but they are good quality, maybe even better-tasting cookies (for us adults) than the commercial versions.
+They are not even close to the real thing, but they make great gluten-free desserts with a cake-like taste—maybe even better-tasting cookies (for us adults) than the commercial versions, but not entirely with the classic texture.

 - My favorite is from Gluten-free on a shoestring